Table of Contents

 Allelomorphs or alleles indicate alternative forms of the same genes.

 Backcross – the f1 individuals obtained in a cross are usually selfed to get f2 progeny.
-They can also be crossed with the one of the other two parents from which they were derived; such a cross of f1 individual with either of the two parents is known as a backcross.
+They can also be crossed with one of the other two parents from which they were derived; such a cross of f1 individuals with either of the two parents is known as a backcross.

 Test cross – when f1 is backcrossed with recessive parent is called testcross.